aws-samples/simple-smart-mirror/docs/HOW_IT_WORKS.md

 Config file for bluetooth setup /home/smart-mirror/script/src/.agt.json

- You can delete this if you need to re-run the setup_gadget.py - in case for example when chancing Echo device - if changing device remember to "forget" the AGT from original echo first!
+ You can delete this if you need to re-run the setup_gadget.py - for example in case if changing Echo device - When changing device remember to "forget" the AGT from original echo first!

 re-run BT / AGT setup: